Ethelex/brainfuck-interpreter-python/README.md

 ## Instructions

-From the Command Prompt:
+Input is read from STDIN.

-    $ python bf.py input.txt
+	$ bf.py < input.txt

 ## To Do